galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/ecosystem-managing-encryption-keys.md

    fallbackDecryptionKeys:
    - <existing-encryption-key>
    ```
-   where `<newly-generated-encryption-key>` is the new encryption key generated in step 5 and `<existing-encryption-key>` is the old encryption key retrieved in step 3
+   where `<newly-generated-encryption-key>` is the new encryption key generated in step 5 and `<existing-encryption-key>` is the old encryption key retrieved in step 3.

-6. Base64-encode the file contents by running:
+6. Base64-encode the file contents by running the following command:
    ```
    openssl base64 -in <encryption-keys-file>
    ```
+   where `<encryption-keys-file>` is an absolute or relative path to the file created in step 3.

-   Record the base64-encoded output, making sure there are no spaces or line breaks in the recorded output
+   Record the base64-encoded output, making sure there are no spaces or line breaks in the recorded output.

 7. Update the existing Kubernetes Secret with the rotated keys by running:
    ```
    kubectl patch secret {encryption-secret-name} --type='json' -p="[{'op': 'replace', 'path': '/data/encryption-keys.yaml', 'value': '<base64-encoded-encryption-keys>'}]"
    ```
-   where `<base64-encoded-encryption-keys>` is the output recorded from step 7
+   where `{encryption-secret-name}` is the name of the Kubernetes secret retrieved in step 2, and `<base64-encoded-encryption-keys>` is the output recorded in step 6.

 8. Restart the Galasa Ecosystem's API server deployment by running:
     ```
     kubectl rollout restart deployment {release-name}-api
     kubectl rollout status deployment {release-name}-api
     ```
-    where `{release-name}` is the name of the Helm release provided when installing the Galasa Ecosystem Helm chart
+    where `{release-name}` is the name of the Helm release provided when installing the Galasa Ecosystem Helm chart.

 9. Restart the Galasa Ecosystem's engine controller deployment by running:
     ```
     kubectl rollout restart deployment {release-name}-engine-controller
     kubectl rollout status deployment {release-name}-engine-controller
     ```
-    where `{release-name}` is the name of the Helm release provided when installing the Galasa Ecosystem Helm chart
+    where `{release-name}` is the name of the Helm release provided when installing the Galasa Ecosystem Helm chart.

 10. Once both the API server and engine controller have been restarted successfully, you can re-encrypt your existing secrets using the YAML file you created in step 1, by running:
     ```
     galasactl resources apply -f <secrets-yaml-file>
     ```
-    where `<secrets-yaml-file>` is an absolute or relative path to the YAML file created at the end of step 1
+    where `<secrets-yaml-file>` is an absolute or relative path to the YAML file created at the end of step 1.

 Your Galasa Ecosystem will now use the newly generated encryption key to encrypt and decrypt secrets until the next time it is rotated.